The Meaning of Numbers: The Number 133

 The possible meaning of the number 133 is derived from the occurrence of certain words and from history.

-Apostello, Strong's #G649, is a Greek word that appears 133 times in the original Greek of the New Testament.
+The Greek word apostello, Strong's Concordance #G649, appears 133 times in 130 Greek New Testament verses.
 It occurs the most in the gospel of John (28 times) followed by Luke (26) and Acts (25).
-It means to set someone apart or to send one or more people to a particular place.
+The word means to set someone apart or to send one or more people to a particular place.

 These twelve (disciples) Jesus sent out (apostello) after commanding them, saying, "Do not go into the way of the Gentiles, and do not enter into a city of the Samaritans . . ."
 (Matthew 10:5, HBFV).